johndpope/Character-and-Logo-Design-/README.md

 # Character-Design
-Original characters on Adobe Illustrator created for 2D game in Unity
+Original characters on Adobe Illustrator created for 2D maze game in Unity.